-The Library faculty collaborate with the College faculty to create library instruction for specific courses focused on the discovery, use and evaluation of library resources and information on the web.
+Library faculty collaborate with the College faculty to create library instruction for specific courses focused on the discovery, use and evaluation of library resources and information on the web.
 During a year the Library provides 200 library instruction sessions which are attended by 3,500 students.
 These sessions are conducted by the Reference librarians who also answer about 9,000 reference questions a year.

 The Library's participation in the Higher Education Library Information Network (HELIN) allows the RIC community to borrow from academic and hospital libraries throughout the state with a click of a button in the online catalog.
 Users can request items not available in the HELIN consortium through the library's Document Delivery Service.
+During the past year the RIC library borrowed 2,096 items from other libraries and lent 1,400 items, for a total of 3,496 items.

 The College Archives, a rich depository of the history and records of Rhode Island College, as well as faculty and alumni publications and student theses, are located in the Special Collections Department.
-Special Collections includes a number of subject collections consisting of papers books, manuscripts and other resources that document the state's education, ethnic, and socio-political history.
+Special Collections includes a number of subject collections consisting of papers books, manuscripts and other resources that document the state's education, ethnic, and sociopolitical history.
 A growing number of student theses and honor projects, faculty publications, and Special Collections materials are also accessible electronically in the Digital Commons.